millertechnologygroup/resh/README.md

 **Q: How is this different from Terraform?**
 A: Terraform is for infrastructure-as-code with state management. resh is for real-time operations and automation without state files.
 They solve different problems and can be complementary.

-**Q: Why 25 handles in v0.7 instead of all 30?**
+**Q: Why 28 handles in v0.9 instead of all 30?**
-A: We wanted to get something in your hands quickly.
-The 25 core handles cover 90%+ of automation use cases. template:// and plugin:// will be coming in v0.8.  webhook:// and lock:// are advanced features coming in v0.9.
+A: We focused on delivering comprehensive automation utilities (backup, plugin, template) that provide immediate value.
+The remaining 2 handles (webhook://, lock://) are advanced features planned for v1.0.

 **Q: Where should I report bugs?**
 A: [GitHub Issues](https://github.com/millertechnologygroup/resh/issues) - Please include your OS, resh version, command, and output.